iOSPT5-BW1/Mood-Tracker/README.md

 - [x] Track your mood with a simple click of a button
 - [x] Add comments about your mood
 - [x] Visual representation of moods
+- [x] Can delete moods
-- [x] Quotes to help you get back in a positive mood
+- [x] Shows Quotes from an API to help you get back in a positive mood

 ## Authors